cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-homedepot.md

 {% include toc title="Table of Contents" %}

-The HomeDepot jailbreak tool is capable of jailbreaking every 32bit iOS device on firmware version 9.1 up to 9.3.4.
+HomeDepot is capable of jailbreaking every 32bit iOS device on firmware version 9.1 up to 9.3.4.

 Note that the HomeDepot jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.